 Scratch programming by PDE student teachers

-As part of their ICT methodology course in the Professional Diploma in Education (PDE), School of Education, NUI Galway students have been developing projects using Scratch, the free visual programming environment developed by the Lifelong Kindergarten Group at the MIT.
+As part of their ICT methodology course in the Professional Diploma in Education (PDE), School of Education, University of Galway students have been developing projects using Scratch, the free visual programming environment developed by the Lifelong Kindergarten Group at the MIT.
 The students are designing and programming basic computer games and simulations for learning.
 Scratch is ’hands-on’ software well-suited to supporting creative, interactive and collaborative use of ICT by pupils.
 An extensible, multimedia application, Scratch can be adapted to support learning in different curriculum subjects.

 Apple Distinguished Educator, Class of 2013 Award Ceremony Attended by School of Education Staff Member and Also by NUIG Graduate